 The only thing more important for self-reliance than water is air.

-You will not survive more than 3 days without water, and you need a lot of it.
+You will not survive more than 3 days without water.

 The 1 gallon per day per person suggested by the Federal Emergency Management Agency isn’t going to cut it if society collapses.

 Water needs to be stored, treated, and moved around.
 Prepping water requires both materials and skills before SHTF.
 It’s not that complicated, but you’ll want to do it before things head south.